CFP vs CFA: which path to choose?

-Certified Financial Planner (CFP) and Chartered Financial Analyst (CFA) are the two most talked about designations in the field of finance.
-Both of them serve different interests and candidates will eventually perform work of a different nature.
-Both may sound similar, but in reality, they serve different purposes (although there may be some overlap).
+Certified Financial Planner® (CFP) and Chartered Financial Analyst® (CFA) are the two most talked about designations in the field of finance.
+Both of them serve different interests, and candidates will eventually perform work of a different nature.
+Both may sound similar but, in reality, they serve different purposes (although there is some overlap).
 Let us discuss CFP vs CFA separately and talk about the differences.

-The field of corporate finance is a broad one and comprises lots of career tracks.
+The field of corporate finance is a broad one and is comprised of lots of career tracks.
 There is no dearth of opportunities if you choose the right path and clear the obstacles to achieve your goals.
 Choosing a path that is aligned with your goals and interests is important, and this guide seeks to help you do that in regard to CFP vs CFA.

-The focus of CFP is to create professionals who can advise individuals on managing their personal portfolio and planning for the future.
-Certified Financial Planners advise people on many areas, such as investment management, estate and retirement planning, tax planning, personal cash flows and insurance.
+The CFP is for professionals who advise individuals on managing their personal portfolio and planning for the future.
+Certified Financial Planners advise people on many areas, such as investment management, estate and retirement planning, tax planning, personal cash flows, and insurance.

 Some Certified Financial Planners may also form partnerships with people such as lawyers and tax experts.